sciustechnologia/sciustechnologia.github.io/python/06_functions/0610_recursion.md

 2000
  ```

-a function that calls itself recursively must have a plan to eventually stop:
+A function that calls itself recursively must have a plan to eventually stop:
-- here are one or more base cases that are directly solvable without the need for further recursion.
 - Each recursive call moves the solution progressively closer to a base case.

 ```python